Dog-Calculator/.github/profile/README.md

-# Dog Calculators: The Ultimate Guide to Ensure Your Pet’s Well-being
+# Dog Calculators for Health, Nutrition & Fitness: Free Online Tools

 Dogs are loyal companions who deserve the best care.
 Whether it's managing their health, diet, exercise, or planning for their needs, **dog calculators** are here to help.
 These tools save time and provide precise answers to common pet-care questions.